Prince-SinghDS/Fake-Job-Detection-NLP/README.md

 - It highlights which words contributed to the model classifying a job posting as **real** or **fake**
 - [View Sample LIME Explanation](visuals/lime_explanation_sample0.html)

-🔜 SHAP (SHapley Additive Explanations)
----

-✅ SHAP (SHapley Additive Explanations)
+📊 SHAP (SHapley Additive Explanations)

 SHAP takes explainability to the next level — by showing the overall importance of each word across all job posts, and letting us zoom into individual predictions.